 The start-in-gear protection device prevents the engine from starting except when in neutral.
 Attach the engine stop switch lanyard to secure place on your clothing, or your arm or leg.
-Then install the lock plate on the other end of the lanyard into the engine stop switch.
+Then install the lock plate on the other end of the lanyard into the engine stopswitch.

-- The engine must be started in neutral, otherwise damage to the engine can occur. - Do not attach the lanyard to clothing that could tear loose.
-Do not route the lanyard where it could become entangled and preventing it from functioning. - Avoid accidentally pulling the lanyard during normal operation.
+- .
+WARNING: - · The engine must be starting in neutral otherwise damage starter and hazard can occur. - Do not attach the lanyard to clothing that could tear loose.
+Do not route the lanyard where it could become entangled and preventing it from functioning

+Avoid accidentally pulling the lanyard during normal operation.
 Loss of engine power means the loss of steering control.
 Also, without engine power, the boat could slow rapidly.
 This could cause people and objects in the boat to be thrown forward.